 Cautionary Statement Concerning Factors That May Affect Future Performance.
 This Proxy Statement and the accompanying materials contain statements which, to the extent they are not statements of historical or present fact, constitute "forward-looking statements" under the securities laws.
 These forward-looking statements are intended to provide management's current expectations or plans for our future operating and financial performance, based on assumptions currently believed to be valid.
-Forward-looking statements can be identified by the use of words such as "believe," "expect, "expectations, "plans," strategy," "prospects," "estimate," "project," "target," "anticipate," "will," "should," "see," confident" and other words of similar meaning in connection with a discussion of future operating or financial performance.
-Forward-looking statements may include, among other things, statements relating to during scattering, cash flow, results of operations, uses of cash and other measures of financial performance.
+Forward-looking statements can be identified by the use of words such as "believe," "expect," "expectations," "plans," "strategy," "prospects," "estimate," "project," "target," "anticipate," "will," "should," "see," "confident" and other words of similar meaning in connection with a discussion of future operating or financial performance.
+Forward-looking statements may include, among other things, statements relating to future sales, earnings, cash flow, results of operations, uses of cash and other measures of financial performance.
 All forward-looking statements involve risks, uncertainties and other factors that may cause actual results to differ materially from those expressed or implied in the forward-looking statements.
 Such risks, uncertainties and other factors include, without limitation:

-- the effect of economic conditions in the industries and markets in which we operate in the United States and globally and any changes therein, including financial market conditions, fluctuations in commodity prices, interest rates and foreign currency exchange rates, levels of end market demand in construction and in both the commercial and defense segments of the aerospace industry, levels of air travel, changes in government procurement priorities and availability of funding, financial difficuities (including bankruptcy) of commercial airlines, the impact of weather conditions and natural disasters and the financial condition of our customers and suppliers; - the scope, nature, impact or timing of acquisition, divestiture and joint venture activity, including among other things integration of acquired businesses into our existing businesses and realization of synergies and opportunities for growth and innovation; - opportunities for grown and innovation, future levels of indebtedness and capital spending and research and development spending; future availability of credit and factors that may affect such availability, including credit market conditions and our capital structure - 74 United Technologies Corporation Proxy Statement and Notice of 2014 Annual Meeting of Shareowners
+- the effect of economic conditions in the industries and markets in which we operate in the United States and globally and any changes therein, including financial market conditions, fluctuations in commodity prices, interest rates and foreign currency exchange rates, levels of end market demand in construction and in both the commercial and defense segments of the aerospace industry, levels of air travel, changes in government procurement priorities and availability of funding, financial difficulties (including bankruptcy) of commercial airlines, the impact of weather conditions and natural disasters and the financial condition of our customers and suppliers; - the scope, nature, impact or timing of acquisition, divestiture and joint venture activity, including among other things integration of acquired businesses into our existing businesses and realization of synergies and opportunities for growth and innovation; - future levels of indebtedness and capital spending and research and development spending; - future availability of credit and factors that may affect such availability, including credit market conditions and our capital structure;

-- delays and disruption in delivery of materials and services from suppliers; customer- and Company-directed cost reduction efforts and restructuring costs and savings and other consequences thereof; - the development, production, delivery, support, performance and anticipated benefits of advanced technologies and new products and services: - our ability to identify, monitor and mitigate risks inherent in the operations of UTC and its business units; the impact of the negotiation of collective bargaining agreements and labor disputes; the anticipated benefits of diversification and balance of operations across product lines, regions and industries; the outcome of legal proceedings and other contingences; future repurchases of our Common Stock; pension plan assumptions and future contributions; and - the effect of changes in tax, environmental and other laws and regulations or political conditions in the United States and other countries in which we operate
+- delays and disruption in delivery of materials and services from suppliers; - customer- and Company-directed cost reduction efforts and restructuring costs and savings and other consequences thereof; - the development, production, delivery, support, performance and anticipated benefits of advanced technologies and new products and services: - our ability to identify, monitor and mitigate risks inherent in the operations of UTC and its business units; - the impact of the negotiation of collective bargaining agreements and labor disputes; - the anticipated benefits of diversification and balance of operations across product lines, regions and industries; - the outcome of legal proceedings and other contingencies; - · future repurchases of our Common Stock; - · pension plan assumptions and future contributions; and - the effect of changes in tax, environmental and other laws and regulations or political conditions in the United States and other countries in which we operate.